caglaralkan/MDEF/docs/term4-5-6/03-Master Project.md

 Another model involves charging users based on their usage of equipment, materials, or space.
 This ensures that those who use more resources contribute more to the costs, which can be particularly fair in resource-intensive environments.
 While it can provide a balanced revenue stream, it also requires complex administration and tracking, which could discourage some participants.
 Akasha-Hub in Barcelona city tries to settle up a method to overcome this complexity which is called “Smart-Trust”which is a kind of self management system in order to maintain the space and organization.

-Securing funding from local governments, European Union projects, socially concerned organizations, or private donors is another viable option for sustainability plan of makerspaces.
+Securing funding from local governments, European Union projects, socially concerned organizations, or private donors is another viable option for the sustainability plan of makerspaces.
 Grants and donations can provide significant funding without requiring immediate returns on investment and can be used for specific projects, improvements, or expansions.
 However, obtaining grants often requires significant effort in writing proposals and continuously reporting during the progress.
 It is important to be aware that such funds are usually one-time, and to maintain the space and organization, there must be alternative financial plans and methods to provide revenue.
-Additionally, crowdfunding, which engages the community and builds a sense of ownership, could be an option for funding specific projects or needs, but it requires a strong marketing effort to reach potential backers.
+Additionally, crowdfunding, which engages the community and builds a sense of ownership, would be an option for funding specific projects or needs, but it requires a strong marketing effort to reach potential backers.
 This approach could work well among local communities if considered as a cooperative strategy.
 Funding will be explained in detail as an important topic in the next section.

 Training programs have been the most common model for sustaining makerspaces since the inception of the maker movement.
 Offering paid classes, workshops, and training sessions is a way to generate revenue while fulfilling the educational missions of the maker movement and building a community of alumni around it.
 These programs attract new members and raise awareness of the makerspaces.
 However, they require knowledgeable instructors and well-developed curriculums, which might need significant organization and investment in staff, equipment, materials, and marketing.
 Fab Lab BCN is a perfect example of this model.
 The organization was supported by the Institute for Advanced Architecture of Catalonia (IAAC) during the establishment process by sharing space and equipment.

 Moreover, makerspaces can also generate revenue by selling products made within the space or offering services like prototyping and consulting.
-This model directly strengths the makerspace’s capabilities and resources, potentially providing significant revenue if there is a demand in the surrounding market.
+This model directly strengthens the makerspace’s capabilities and resources, potentially providing significant revenue if there is a demand in the surrounding market.
 However, it requires efficient production processes and quality control which can be challenging in terms of organization and workload for the staff.

 Renting the physical space for alternative events, meetings, or long-term projects is another way to generate additional revenue and expand the usability of the makerspace.
 This approach requires careful scheduling to avoid conflicts and may need extra adjustments to accommodate renters needs.
 The efficient use of physical spaces in urban areas is an important architectural and sociological subject, and this method could be seen as a way of developing solutions to it.
 A considerable number of makerspaces use this method to make extra revenue and build new collaborations.

-Finally, contacting with schools, colleges, and universities for collaborative programs and student projects can provide extra revenue and participants for building bigger and sustainable communities.
+Finally, contacting schools, colleges, and universities for collaborative programs and student projects can provide extra revenue and participants for building bigger and sustainable communities.
 Such partnerships enhance the makerspace’s educational and training potential but require alignment of goals and clear agreements on usage and costs, which may involve complex administrative processes according to the local regulations and laws.
-Numerous of educational institutes are not able to settle and execute their own makerspaces for their students because of the complication of process and the lack of labour.
+Numerous educational institutes are not able to settle and execute their own makerspaces for their students because of the complication of process and the lack of labour.
 But, most of them and their students are looking for collaborative projects.

 In summary, a sustainable makerspace often needs a combination of these financial models to create a diversified revenue stream.
 By balancing membership fees, grants and income from training programs, makerspaces can achieve financial stability and continue to serve their communities effectively.
 Diversification and alternative plans are the main keys, as relying on a single funding source could be risky and not sustainable.
 Engaging the community and building strong partnerships are also essential strategies for long-term success.

 ##3.2 Funds for Makerspace Projects

 Makerspace establishment requires detailed project planning, which includes motivation, vision, impact, development plan, project management, community building and engagement, and a well-structured financial plan.
 At first glance, makerspaces may not seem complicated, but they have sophisticated structures beneath the surface.
 Manufacturing through digital fabrication, experimentation and prototyping within local communities, keeping pace with the maker movement, developing projects for social innovation, and dealing with regulations, laws, and bureaucracy require immense care, time, energy, and financial resources.
-Securing local and especially European Union (EU) funds (as this framework relates to the regional Europe) for a makerspace project offers numerous benefits and can significantly enhance the project's development, impact, and sustainability.
+Securing local and especially European Union (EU) funds (as this framework relates to regional Europe) for a makerspace project offers numerous benefits and can significantly enhance the project's development, impact, and sustainability.

 Funds provide considerable financial resources, which can help cover initial costs during establishment, purchase advanced equipment, and maintain operational costs.
 This financial support reduces reliance on membership fees and other revenue sources that can hinder gaining recognition, providing financial stability during the initial period.